Do you know where your time really goes? Here's how you should do a time audit, and how a time tracking tool like

 Also, include yourself in the evaluation: every good leader knows how important it is to lead by example.
 Not to mention, the evaluation for the team and business as a whole won’t be completed without you.

-The team will need some time to adjust to the new tool, so give the chance to get used to it.
+The team will need some time to adjust to the new tool, so give them the chance to get used to it.
 Timeneye thankfully offers a series of helpful guides and how-to posts on how to use Timeneye to track time every day.

 Also, establish and explain some rules and good practices.
-(For example, it may be useful to add notes every time entry registered for a more detailed evaluation).
+(For example, it may be useful to add notes for every time entry registered for a more detailed evaluation).

 Setting goals is important for any evaluation.
 It makes no difference if you’re evaluating yourself or your team.
 In the case of a time audit, you need to understand clearly the goals you're working towards and how a time audit fits in the scenario.